churchers/vm-bhyve/README.md

 See the GitHub wiki for more information and examples.

+For most users, I recommend using the version in ports (0.12+), or the 1.0 beta - available as a release on GitHub.
+Main development happens in the master branch and it may contain broken or incomplete features.

 ## IMPORTANT - Note for Linux/NetBSD & OpenBSD users moving from 0.9 to 0.10+

 The method of supporting these guests has been heavily changed in 0.10 to